-Nice Horse is what happens when four bold, brilliant and badass women get together to raise a little hell—and play a little music at the same time.
+Nice Horse is what happens when A FEW bold, brilliant and badass women get together to raise a little hell—and play a little music at the same time.

-Alberta natives Kaley, Katie, Brandi and Krista are out to turn the tables on the country music world and show the guys that they can rock—and party—just as hard.
+These born and bred Alberta girls are out to turn the tables on the country music world and show the guys that they can rock—and party—just as hard.
 Sure, there are plenty of strong female country artists in Daisy Dukes out there, but try to name another self-contained unit that plays their own instruments and writes songs as potent as “Jim, Jack, Johnnie & Jose,” the new feminist anthem “Mansplainin’” and the band’s current roof-raising single “Pony Up.”

 There’s plenty of more proof on Nice Horse’s aptly titled full-length debut album, There Goes The Neighborhood (emphasis on the neigh!), on which the quartet pools its abilities with explosive results.
 Hot on the heels of the group’s EP, A Little Unstable, Nice Horse once again worked with producer Jeff Dalziel (Washboard Union, Brett Kissel), along with the legendary Bob Rock (Metallica, Motley Crue) on a couple of tracks.
 The growing buzz surrounding Nice Horse led them to be named a CMT Fresh Face Feature Artist, accompanied by a world premiere of the video for “Pony Up.”

 That song, co-written by the band along with Emma-Lee and Todd Clark, accurately sums up the whirlwind that Nice Horse has been in since forming, emphasizing their passion for making music together, and offering a message that you don’t need money to have fun.
 The genuine bond the ladies share comes across even stronger in the video, which also showcases their high-energy live show.